 G2’s Lead Testing Services

-Water is tested for lead by collecting a series of water samples targeting the city-supplied water to the building.
+Water is tested for lead by collecting a series of water samples.
 The samples are collected first thing in the morning after the water has sat in the pipes overnight.

 Indoor Air Quality Testing: